Aztec03hub/ovtim/README.md

 OMRON Visual Teach Interface Module

 # IMPORTANT!
 This is a fast, hard, and loose refactor.
 Some method and variable names will change to shortened versions.
 This repo is very much a work-in-progress.
 BE AWARE!
+Please see [NAMES_TO_CHANGE.md](https://duckduckgo.com) for list of methods/functions/variables which still need to be changed.

 ## Original Guide Via:
 https://levelup.gitconnected.com/building-a-website-starter-with-fastapi-92d077092864